strangeloopcanon/pliny-the-younger-browsing/README.md

 ```

 Remote HTTP engines receive the observation, goal URL, and parsed action metadata and should respond with `{"action_index": int, "log_prob": float?}`.
 This is intended for evaluation/score reporting; GSPO training still requires local gradients (hash/HF/MLX).
+The HTTP policy depends on the `requests` package, which is included in the install snippet above.

 Additional flags:
 - `--seeds 13,14,15` – evaluate each policy across multiple seeds.